A Spectral reciprocity formula and non-vanishing for L-functions on GL(4)xGL(2): Balanced Voronoi summation and proof of Theorem

 As we mentioned above, this theorem has been generalized to GL($n$) in \cite{Zh,MZ}, where (\ref{curlyLFE}) is derived using Dirichlet series methods.
 We will include a different argument here for $n=4$, based on the machinery of \cite{MS} used to prove the usual GL(4) Voronoi formula.
-Before giving the proof, we briefly see how it implies Theorem~\ref{thm4}.
-The sum (\ref{curlyLdef}) satisfies the bounds
+Roughly speaking, the argument of \cite{MS} uses a chain of distributions on $\Bbb{R}$ -- one for each simple root of GL($n$) -- that are related using simple Weyl reflections.
+The GL($n$) Voronoi formula there is an identity between the distributions for the first and last simple roots.
+In contrast, the argument here starts in the middle of the chain of distributions, and then separately links them to the distributions for the first and last roots.